Library lecture_tactics_long_version

 Handling unfinished proofs

-Local Lemma badex1 (A: UU): ∅ × (AA).
+Local Lemma badex1 (A: UU): ∅ × (A → A).

 Proof.